 - Annual general meetings (AGM) Every company must hold an AGM in each calendar year.
 The only exception to this is the first AGM, which must be held within 18 months of incorporation.
-No more than 15 months should elapse between AGMs.
 The only statutory business to be conducted at the AGM is the appointment of auditors.
-It is usual for the articles to provide that certain other "ordinary" business, such as the consideration and approval of accounts, will also be transacted. - Extraordinary general meetings (EGM) An EGM may be called: (a) at any time by the directors when they think fit (provided power is given in the articles); (b) at the request of holders of 10 per cent of the paid-up capital of the company (5 per cent in the case of a listed company); or (c) by the court under Cap 113 if for any reason it is otherwise impracticable to do so.
+It is usual for the articles to provide that certain other "ordinary" business such as the consideration and approval of accounts will also be transacted. - Extraordinary general meetings (EGM) An EGM may be called: (a) at any time by the directors when they think fit (provided power is given in the articles); (b) at the request of holders of 10 per cent of the paid-up capital of the company; or (c) by the court under Cap 113 if for any reason it is otherwise impracticable to do so.
 If the directors fail to convene an EGM within 21 days of a bona fide request from the holders of 10 per cent of the paid-up capital, then the holders may convene the meeting themselves. - Statutory meetings Every public company must hold a statutory meeting not less than one month and not more than three months from the date when it is entitled to commence business.
-It is common practice to circumvent the requirement to meet by forming the company as a private company and then converting it to a public company. - Separate class meetings of shareholders Such meetings are rare, and are held principally for the purpose of voting on proposed variations of class rights.
+It is common practice to circumvent the requirement to meet by forming the company as a private company and then converting it to a public company. - Separate class meetings of shareholders Such meetings are rare and will often be to discuss and vote on proposed variations of class rights.